Pigmentation – melasma

 What is the cause of melasma?

-It is more common if there is an affected family member, but other triggers include pregnancy, birth control pills, and most importantly sun exposure (both UV and visible light from the sun or light bulbs).
+It is more common if there is an affected family member.
+Other triggers for it include pregnancy, birth control medications, and, most crucially, sun exposure (both UV and visible light from the sun or lightbulbs).

 What is the treatment of melasma?